- HomeKit bridge session expired after the update

 Hub disconnections that cycle repeatedly are almost always IP conflicts — two devices fighting over the same DHCP lease after a router restart.

-- HomeKit bridge session expired post-update
+- HomeKit bridge session expired after the update

 - Primary Home hub cache is stale

-- mDNS discovery is unreliable on mesh
+- mDNS discovery unreliable on a mesh network

-- Token refresh failed during Home migration
+- Token refresh failed during the Home migration

 Before you go — try one of these (they fix most cases).